Hasegawa 1/48 A6M2 Type 0 Model 11 Zero (JT 42)

 A6M2 Model 11 was not capable for carrier use because it lacked arrester hook, DF-antenna and folding wing tips which came in use with the A6M2 Model 21.
 Often land-based units removed their untrusty radios and antennas from their planes (also DF-antenna) to save weight.
 My model depict Sakai's plane which also had it's radio equipment removed.
 The kit has two type of spinners, the shorter one was used on Model 11 and Model 21 planes.

-Although the kits main components are accurate in shape and well detailed there is some imperfections and flaws that needs to be corrected when building a A6M2 Model 21 Zero model :
+Although kit's main components are accurate in shape and well detailed there are some imperfections and flaws that needs to be corrected when building a A6M2 Model 21 Zero model

 - pilots seat is lacking holes from back rest and from side edges of the seat